-Note: If you are using pasteurized cider, you can skip the campden all together.
+Note: If you are using pasteurized juice, you can skip the campden all together.
 Pasteurization will have already killed the wild yeast.

 Fresh pressed apple cider will naturally contain wild yeast.
-Wild yeast is unpredictable and may give off flavors to your cider or make incredible natural cider by itself; its a gamble.
+Wild yeast is unpredictable and may give off flavors to your finished beverage or make incredible natural hard cider by itself; its a gamble.
 To ensure good fermentation I suggest a cultured yeast so you have predictable results.
-To prepare the cider for a cultured yeast, add campden tablets to stun the wild yeast to ensure the cultured yeast can thrive.
+To prepare the must for a cultured yeast, add campden tablets to stun the wild yeast to ensure the cultured yeast can thrive.

 Step Five: Add yeast nutrient and pectic enzyme